Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 - Florida Atlantic has covered the spread two times this season.

-- The Owls have yet to cover the spread this season when favored by 10.5 points or more.
+- This season, the Owls are winless against the spread when entering a game as a favorite of 10.5 points or more.

-- Florida Atlantic's games this year have gone over the total in one out of four opportunities (25%).
+- Florida Atlantic's games this year have eclipsed the over/under one time in four opportunities (25%).

-- When Florida Atlantic scores more than 29.5 points, it is 1-0-1 against the spread and 2-0 overall.
+- Florida Atlantic is 1-0-1 against the spread and 2-0 overall in games when it puts up more than 29.5 points.

-- In games that Florida Atlantic amasses over 452.5 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- In games that Florida Atlantic picks up over 452.5 yards, the team is 1-0-1 against the spread and 2-0 overall.

 - The Owls have turned the ball over three more times (6 total) than the Panthers have forced a turnover (3) this season.